 Who is Henry Musgrave?

-Born in 1827, Henry Musgrave was a Northern Irish businessman and philanthropist and he was the man responsible for donating Musgrave Park in Belfast to the city.
+Born in 1827, Henry Musgrave was a Northern Irish businessman and philanthropist, and he was responsible for donating Musgrave Park in Belfast to the city.

-The Musgrave family built Drumglass House in Malone in 1855, which now serves as Victoria College, a girls’ boarding school.
+The Musgrave family built Drumglass House in Malone in 1855, now serving as Victoria College, a girls’ boarding school.

-The family line ended with Henry Musgrave as none of the Musgrave children married, so there was no one to inherit the estate and properties.
+The family line ended with Henry Musgrave as none of the Musgrave children married, so no one could inherit the estate and properties.

 Philanthropy